shakevv/DSA/README.md

 # DSA
-Here I wrote some basic important data structures and algorithms.
+Here I have some basic important data structures and algorithms implementations.

-As a data structures we have:
+Data Structures:

   *Linear Structures:

     - Singly-Linked List implementation

-   *Non-linear data structures:
+   *Non-linear Structures:

       - BST (binary search tree) with all the important methods
       - AVL Tree (self-balancing binary search tree) with all basic methods that include rotations.
 Everything else is the same as in the BST implementation.

-As algorithms we have:
+Algorithms:

   *(Fast) Comparison sorting algorithms: